electrum-bowie/electrum-bowie.github.io/README.md

 ## XR Frame Synthesis

 This project includes an experimental `xr-frame-synthesis` component that reprojects the last rendered frame to synthesize additional frames between real renders.
+It now performs asynchronous reprojection using the captured depth buffer and predicted viewer motion so fake frames are warped in 3D space.
 Set `fakeFrames` to control how many synthetic frames are inserted for each real frame.